Six Months, Three Days: Background

+Release history

+Originally published online on Tor.com (now Reactor) and in ebook format through Macmillan on June 8, 2011, "Six Months, Three Days" has been collected into various books.
+A limited-edition 300-copy print was released by Tachyon a few years later.
+Tor.com republished "Six Months, Three Days" in Anders' short fiction collection, Six Months, Three Days, Five Others in 2017.

+It later reprinted in anthologies such as Some of the Best from Tor.com: 2011 Edition and Year's Best SF 17.

 Reception

-The story was a finalist for the Nebula Award for Best Novelette of 2011 and the 2011 Theodore Sturgeon Award; it won the 2012 Hugo Award for Best Novelette.

 Rachel Swirsky described the story as a "philosophical contrast" between determinism and free will.
 Jim C. Hines said Anders' resolution to the fixed vs. multiple futures conflict was "simultaneously tragic and scary and hopeful", but added that it "felt right for the story".

 In 2013, Deadline Hollywood announced that a television adaptation was being prepared for NBC, with script written by Eric Garcia.